Anujverma89/cheetsheets/dart.md

 # Access Modifiers :
 * Dart have only one access modifier that is private.
-* Every variables , class , methods, mixins starting with this starts with mixins.
+* Every variables , class , methods, mixins starting with this are private.

 # wrting folder strucuture and branching